mbegan/Box-PSModule/README.md

 Import-Module Box
    ```
 6. Run the boxCreateEnv cmdlet (see cmdlet documentation for more detail)
-    #It is important to note that the access code generated in this process is only valid for 30 seconds
+    ####It is important to note: The access code generated in this process is only valid for 30 seconds
     As such it is imperitive that you return the the resulting URL to back to powershell quickly

    ``` powershell